 I’m going to spend the summer playing blog catch-up.
 I started themondaybox.com seven months after I began sending Monday Boxes.
 That’s about 20 shipments of baked stuff.
 To be honest, not all of the recipes were received with enthusiasm.
 I sent some things that could be used as door stops by the time they arrived.
 However, only one cookie was deemed inedible.
 (It appears that my Monday Box Recipient can’t stand cardamom).
 I’ll use this summer to share the school year’s successful recipes.
 Chewy Crunchy Granola Bars were not only devoured with enthusiasm, but were requested several times!

 Some people eat granola bars because they think they are healthier than cookies.
 Some people eat granola bars because they taste like cookies.
-I suggest that you eat these granola bars just because they are delicious.
-Your Monday Box recipient will eat these because they actually improve in taste after sitting (or traveling) for a few days.
-They stay fresh for more than a week wrapped up on the counter and for several weeks when stored in the fridge.
+I suggest that you eat Chewy Crunchy Granola Bars just because they are delicious.
+Your care package recipient will eat these because they actually improve in taste after sitting (or traveling) for a few days.
+Chewy Crunchy Granola Bars stay fresh for more than a week wrapped up on the counter and for several weeks when stored in the fridge.

 This recipe surprised me.
-It is no-bake and I was doubtful that it would create the texture I was looking for.
+Chewy Crunchy Granola Bars are a no-bake bar and I was doubtful that the recipe would create the texture I was looking for.
 If you are looking for crispy, this is not it.
-If you are looking for a chewy bar with some crunchy ingredients then stop your search here.
+If you are looking for a chewy bar with some crunchy ingredients, then stop your search here.

 - 2 cups quick cook oats